waldronmatt/groundwork/docs/repo/ARCHITECTURE.md

 ## Turborepo Differences

-- Tooling and configurations such as `eslint` and `tsconfig` are included in their own `config` folder.
-This is a personal preference to separate from the `packages` folder where reusable packages and utilities shared across projects are stored.
+- Tooling and configurations such as `eslint` and `tsconfig` are included in their own `config` folder and serve as the base configs for the monorepo.
+This is a personal preference to separate from the `packages` folder where libraries are stored and to reduce config complexity.
-- Configurations such as `eslint` and `tsconfig` in the `config` folder do not reference other shareable configurations, for example, my own personal `eslint` config I use across projects.
-This is a personal preference so that configuration complexity and inheritence is kept to a minimum.
-This keeps configuration code more readable and self contained to the monorepo.
 - Package naming for public packages published to `npm` have the `@` alias scoping while private packages do not have an alias.
 This is a personal preference to maintain the distinction between published and non-published packages more easily.
 - The `apps` and `docs` folders remain separate and both are top-level folders.
-This is a personal preference to make the distinction between SPA and UI component documentation code / other documentation.
-I opt for more top-level folders.
+This is a personal preference to make the distinction between SPA and documentation.

-## Turborepo Similarities

-- Under `docs` is where `storybook` component code is stored, however it is common to house this along with the UI component for simplicity.
-If kept together, you would need to update the project to ignore `storybook` files when building and publishing the UI components to `npm`.
+- The `examples` and `templates` folders are new folder additions.
+This is a personal preference to contain reusable templates and apps showcasing these templates separate from my libraries and apps.

 ## Staged Files